Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 So I took the problem in reverse.
 Rebuilding from scratch the exact original ISO 9660 structure as expected by the Neo Geo CD was just out of question, so I tried injecting the individual hacked .SPR and .PRG files directly into the original track 1 binary as big data chunks, by searching for some header signatures.
 Neo Geo CD crashed again with that "rebuilt" binary, damn!
 The fact is that I had only like 12% matching between .PRG and .SPR injected and the binary data of track 1 on the same address range, which indicated that the files were probably at least partially splitted within the filesystem.
 Well, partially was an understatement.

-Some reader may find the latter approach incredibly naïve but for my defense, I had no idea how Neo Geo CD data tracks (and CD tracks in general) were organized before tackling this problem.
+Some reader may find the latter approach incredibly naive but for my defense, I had no idea how Neo Geo CD data tracks (and CD tracks in general) were organized before tackling this problem.
 Let's say that reverse engineering this was part of the fun.

 By messing with dedicated tool (and lot of trial and errors), I finally understood the fine data structure: each individual file is splitted in chunks of 2048 bytes (0x800) separated by 304 bytes (0x130) of EDC/ECC data (typically 288 bytes of checksums and other error correction stuff + 16 bytes of header for the next packet).
 Each sector (header, 16 bytes + payload, 2048 bytes + error correction, 288 bytes) is 2352 bytes long.
 There is lot of padding sectors too (zero payload but CD sector format) plus alignement / boot sectors.
 In brief, I should have started by reading the audio CD format specification first.
 Chunks of data seem always consecutives for a given file at first glance but at this step I could not trust anything.